5onn1/5onn1/README.md

 ## Hi there 👋

 I'm a Full-Stack web developer who love build apps on my free time.
-Also I love to play soccer and do exercise.
+Also I love to play soccer.

 - I'm currently working on building websites with Reactjs and Vue.js.
 - I’m currently learning Nextjs.